erickeperez/Infinity-Plus-Games/README.md

-#Infinity Plus Games
+# Infinity Plus Games

 ## Choose any world you want!
-Be whoever you
+Be whoever you want!

+### Built with React

+This app uses Bootstrap